HerambVD/queue-managment-system-at-airport/README.md

-- Projrct was selected for Smart India Hackthon 2017
+- Project was selected for Smart India Hackthon 2017
 - web based project
 - Php, Bootstrap, Ibeacons, JS, HTML5
 - Reduce the time consumed by various queues at the airport